0zDxt/web-crawler/README.md

 # Web Crawler
-A Python script to crawl websites and track internal/external links
+A very simple Python script to crawl websites and track internal/external links This was made during a python training course

-## Description
-This script uses 'requests' to fetch wab pages and 're' for links extraction.
+The script uses 'requests' to fetch wab pages and 're' for links extraction.
 It supports a command line argument to specify the domain to crawl.

 ## Installation
 1. Clone the repository